Santosh-Gupta/Lit2Vec/README.md

 # TSNE maps of top 3000 books

+The following pictures are zoom-ins from the full 3k book map TSNE image, followed by the full image.

 This section contains fantasty/high fantasy written within the last 30-40 years.

 ![alt text](Images/Book2VecSample1.JPG)